Initiatives for Patients and Consumers

 Relay for Life Japan

 The Relay for Life is an awareness support campaign that forges ties in the fight against cancer.
-A 24-hour walk-a-thon, in which cancer patients, their families and supporters compete as relay teams, was held in 47 locations throughout Japan in 2015.
-Chugai employees have participated as volunteers in the Relay for Life since 2007.
-In 2015, a total of 648 employees participated in “Team Chugai” at 27 locations nationwide.
-2,261 people participated in the breast cancer version of the virtual reality 3D Adventure Experience at 22 venues nationwide, part of our disease awareness activities.
-As “Team Chugai” members described the display, users looked into a viewer to find video explaining who should go for cancer screening and what cancer cells look like, gaining an understanding of the importance of early discovery and treatment of breast cancer through a positive, fun experience.
+A 24-hour walk-a-thon, in which cancer patients, their families and supporters compete as relay teams, the event marked its 10th anniversary in 2016, when it was held in 50 locations throughout Japan.
+Chugai employees have participated as volunteers in the RFLJ since 2007.
+In 2016, a total of 639 employees participated in “Team Chugai” at 29 locations nationwide.
+1,515 people participated in the lung cancer version of the virtual reality 3D Adventure Experience at 26 venues nationwide, part of our disease awareness activities.
+As “Team Chugai” members described the display, users looked into a viewer to find video explaining that even those who do not smoke should go for cancer screening, gaining an understanding of the importance of early discovery and treatment of lung cancer through a positive, fun experience.

-NPO Shuhei Ogita Fund Supporting Patients with Lymphatic Malformations
+NPO Shuhei Ogita Fund Supporting Patients with Infantile Lymphangioma

-For 25 years, Chugai has worked with the nonprofit organization the Shuhei Ogita Fund (http://www.fund-ogita.org/) to provide an agent for treating lymphangiomas*1 free of charge to children around the world suffering from this rare disease.
+For 26 years, Chugai has worked with the nonprofit organization the Shuhei Ogita Fund (http://www.fund-ogita.org/) to provide an agent for treating lymphangiomas*1 free of charge to children around the world suffering from this rare disease.
+To date, Chugai has provided this drug in over 80 countries around the world.

 *1 A rare disease in which lymphatic fluid abnormally pools in the lymphatic vessels.
 In many cases it is found at birth.
 Unlike cancer, lymphatic malformations are benign, but can retard a child’s development, and occasionally the cysts compress the respiratory tract and become life-threatening.

-The International Academy for Advanced Oncology (IAAO) 2015, the largest event of the Chugai Academy for Advanced Oncology (CHAAO)*3, took place in Tokyo in July 2015.
-The theme of this sixth annual forum was “Forefront of Oncology Care: Discovery, Development and HTA.”
+The International Academy for Advanced Oncology (IAAO) 2016, the largest event of the Chugai Academy for Advanced Oncology (CHAAO)*2, took place in Tokyo in July 2016.
+The theme of this seventh annual forum was “Dynamisms in Innovations for Precision Medicine and Novel Approaches for Cancer Therapy.”
 Thirteen influential oncologists working at the forefront of their field gave lectures on cutting-edge cancer therapies, which were followed by fervent discussions.
-In addition to cancer immunotherapy, an area in which expectations have continued to increase over the past couple of years, the issue of cancer cell epigenetics was also brought up, a topic the importance of which has become clear in recent years.
+This year’s topics covered a wide range of cutting-edge research, including the forefront of cancer patient genome and genetic analysis aimed at precision medicine; epigenetics, DNA repair mechanisms and microRNA, all of which are gaining attention as next-generation treatment strategies; molecular target drug discovery, including drug resistance; the cancer metastasis mechanism; as well as 3D organotypic cancer models (organoids).
 The Japanese oncologists who participated in this event praised it as extremely informative and meaningful.
-CHAAO is in its sixth year, and is making steady progress.
+CHAAO is in its seventh year, and is making steady progress.
 In addition to the core international forum, it also co-hosts the Focus Symposium on topics in global cancer research and treatment; supports academic and research societies in basic research that will lead to future cancer research and treatments; and has established the JCA-CHAAO Award presented at the annual meeting of the Japanese Cancer Association.

 Forum for Japan Cancer Patients (FFJCP)